Flow Society — Redesigned for clarity and instant impact

 Showcasing Past Work

-Flow Society has done a lot of impactful work and I wanted to find a simple way to capture that.
-Since Andrea and Diana has an academic background, I came up with an idea to call their past projects as case studies.
-They were delighted!
-I created a template which could be used for the projects that they wanted to highlight.
+Flow Society had done a lot of impactful work but had no structured way to show it.
+Since Andrea and Diana both have an academic background, I suggested calling their past projects case studies.
+They loved it.
+I designed a template they could use for every project they wanted to highlight going forward.

 Sketches